benludwig/benludwig.github.io/_work/field-museum-expeditions.md

     <h1>Expeditions at The Field Museum</h1>
     </div>
     <div class="copy-right">
     <p>There are hundreds of scientists at The Field Museum, many of whom are traveling on expeditions around the world.
-During their travels, their discoveries are often posted on personal blogs in addition to scientific publications.
-The goal was to make their scientific documentation more publicly available and present those findings with a more visually engaging design.</p>
+During their travels, their discoveries are often posted on personal blogs in addition to scientific publications.</p><p>Expeditions at The Field Museum serves to make scientific documentation more publicly available and present those findings with a more visually engaging design.</p>
 </div>
   </div>
 </div>